SamSun0530/CPSC-455-E-commerce-website/README.md

 - allow users to sign up for restock/discount email notifications for specific items.
 - Graphs/ visualizations of products sold, profits, etc. Seller performance insights?
 - Utilize ai-algorithm for product suggestion based on purchase or search history

+#### Task Breakdown

+- User login
+    - Frontend design: form inputs, username, password.
+Stylize UI, form input validations.
+Display error if incorrect password, or redirect to homepage if login successful.
+    - Database: create table to keep track of sessions (session id, user id, last_activity)
+    - Backend: create login API endpoint for frontend to call on form submit, validate/sanitize inputs, salt + hash password, compare with record in DB.
+If successful, return session/auth token/cookie to be used in subsequent API calls.
+    - Backend: create auth function for each API that returns guest page or logged in page depending on session validation

+- Account registration
+    - Frontend design: form inputs, username, password, email.
+Stylize UI, form input validations
+    - Database: create table to keep track of users with appropriate fields (do not store password in plaintext, salt + hash)
+    - Backend: create registration API endpoint for frontend to call on form submit, validate/sanitize inputs, create DB record.

 ## Images (Prototype Sketches for now)